butyi/sci2can/README.md

 #### Debug support

-If OSCILL_SUPP is enabled by compiler switch, execution timing of software parts can be can be watched on not used uC pins by oscilloscope.
+If OSCILL_SUPP is enabled by compiler switch, execution timing of software parts can be watched on not used uC pins by oscilloscope.
 Here are oscilloscope screenshots about software activity.

 - Blue is SCI line.
 Bursts are visible.